-A number of objectors cite traffic congestion and the capacity of Southwood Road, suggesting Southwood Road should be considered as a residential street that should not accommodate the extent of existing traffic.
-Although an unclassified road, Southwood Road is designated as a local distributor road and specifically identified as such in the road network of the Borough by the Rushmoor Local Plan.
+A number of objectors have cited traffic congestion and the capacity of Southwood Road, suggesting Southwood Road should be considered as a residential street that should not accommodate the extent of existing traffic.
+However, although unclassified, Southwood Road has been designated as a local distributor road and specifically identified as such in the strategic road network of the Borough by the Rushmoor Local Plan for many years.

-The proposal involves the redevelopment of an existing substantial commercial office/research & development/light industrial use with approximately 1000 on-site parking spaces.
-The lawful use of the site could be resumed without the need for planning permission.

-The submitted Transport Assessment considers the likely traffic generation of the proposed development compared to that of the existing lawful use.
+The proposal involves the redevelopment of an existing commercial office/research & development/light industrial site which has approximately 1000 on-site parking spaces.
+The lawful use of the site could be resumed without the need for planning permission or, indeed, be subject to residential conversion and occupation.
+This is a material planning consideration that must be taken into account in this case.
+The submitted Transport Assessment considered the likely traffic generation of the proposed development compared to that of the existing lawful commercial use.
 Both the number of vehicle trips that could be generated by the resumption of the existing commercial development and those which would be generated by the proposed development are calculated using the TRICS database.
 The Transport Assessment concludes that a fully occupied existing commercial development would be likely to generate 217 arrivals and 35 departures (235 two-way traffic movements) during the AM peak period (8.00 to 9.00am) and 27 arrivals and 185 departures (212 two-way traffic movements) during the PM peak period (5.00 to 6.00pm).
-The proposed residential re-development would, by comparison, be likely to generate significantly fewer traffic movements during the same peak periods: 24 arrivals and 64 departures (so 88 two-way traffic movements) during the AM peak, and 60 arrivals and 36 departures (96 two-way traffic movements) during the PM peak.
-It is therefore demonstrated that the proposed development would result in a theoretical net reduction of 165 two-way traffic movements during the PM peak.
+Taking into account that this traffic would enter and leave the site via the existing access points on Apollo Rise and be distributed on the highway network, it is estimated that approximately 10% of this traffic would use Southwood Road.
+This equates to the theoretical generation of approximately 23 additional trips in the morning peak and 19 trips in the evening peak periods using Southwood Road.
+In the context of the total traffic volumes using the road, this is not considered to be significant.
+The submitted Transport Assessment concluded that the proposed development would, by comparison, be likely to generate significantly fewer overall traffic movements during the same peak periods: 24 arrivals and 64 departures (so 88 twoway traffic movements compared to 235 for a resumed office use, a 63% reduction) during the AM peak, and 60 arrivals and 36 departures (96 two-way traffic movements compared to